mitmath/1806/summaries.md

 Rather you are getting an updated course that throws away echelon forms (never used), and favors the singular value decomposition (dished out slowly over the whole semester), linear transformations, and matrix calculus.
 We will do less hand computation, but there will still be some.
 Eigenvalues are losing their place in line, but still key.
-(See [Spring 2019 Syllabus](https://github.com/mitmath/1806/blob/spring19/summaries.md) for a feel for the course.)

 Some of you may think mathematics is about executing an algorithm with pencil and paper.
 For some of you, this may be your first experience with big concepts and abstractions